 - Before training, please arrange a 15-minute appointment to determine the applicability of the facility equipment to your research goals.

-- Fill out a User Registration Form.
+- Fill out a project survey form.

 - Users need to attend three hours of training before being allowed to sign up to use the equipment independently.
 Additional collaborative opportunities, including image processing, image analysis and data interpretation, etc., are available for those who need it.